xwmx/dotfiles/Readme.markdown

 ### local

-A directory that isn't tracked by git, and can therefore be used for anything non-public.
+A directory that isn't tracked by git.
+Can be used for anything non-public.

 ### script